mikelewis/Napalm/README.md

  * pass arbitrary objects to workers.
  * have workers run on separate machines.
  * have workers act as clients (think map-reduce)
+ * async callbacks

  In progress:

  * saves jobs that aren't completed, and starts jobs up if job server crashes.
+ * allow worker to use async callbacks